 - K.A.
 Simpson

 "I had a great experience with Nazly.
 She helped me to get my citizenship paper work together.I had a lot of questions, and she had a lot of patience.
 She very friendly and smart attorney.
 My calls were always answered, or returned in a in a short time .
 I was little nervous, but she always took time to explain everything and to resolve my concerns.
 I had a great experience and I would recommend her like very professional attorney who knows her job."

 - Jelena Kol

-Ms. Mamedova is admitted to the Kentucky Supreme Court, to the United States District Court for Eastern Kentucky, the United States Court of Appeals for the Fifth and Sixth Circuit, and U.S. Supreme Court.
-She may appear before the Board of Immigration Appeals, the U.S. immigration courts, and all U.S. immigration agencies.
+Ms. Mamedova is admitted to the Kentucky Supreme Court, to the United States District Court for Eastern Kentucky, the United States Court of Appeals for the Fifth and Sixth Circuit, and the U.S. Supreme Court.
+She may appear before the Board of Immigration Appeals, the U.S. Immigration Courts, and all U.S. immigration agencies.
 She is a member of the American Immigration Lawyers Association.
 She served on Cincinnati Mayor’s Immigration Task Force and is currently serving on several boards including Red Cross of Greater Cincinnati, Cincinnatus Association, and Junior League of Cincinnati.

 11260 Chester Road